gchurch/ASP.NET-eShop/README.md

 ![.NET](https://github.com/gchurch/ASP.NET-eShop/workflows/.NET/badge.svg)

 I have created a CRUD application in the style of an E-commerce website using ASP.NET Core 5.0.
-I have created a few different front ends using different technologies.
+I have created a few different versions of the front end using different technologies.
 The front-end technologies I have used are Angular, Razor and React.
 The solution uses a clean architecture which results in the front-ends being easily substitutable for one another.
 I have also created unit tests and functional tests for the application.
 The application is deployed on Azure for demonstration.

 ## Angular Front-end